Yixing-Chen-Shawn/Yixing-Chen-Shawn/README.md

 ### I am currently working as a GPU compiler engineer
 ### My interests lie primarily in computer architecture, compilers and computer graphics
 ### In my spare time, I love reading books (mostly in my interests above) and solving math-related puzzles like programming problems on leetcode, codeforces etc.
 ### The stats on leetcode below is nothing, but to make me feel psyched about leetcoding every day I see it.
-Frankly, it is a video game which can easily get addicted so I need to constantly control myself not spending too much time on it and do what i need to do
+Frankly, it is a video game which can easily get addicted to so I need to constantly control myself not spending too much time on it and do what i need to do

 [![YixingChen's LeetCode Stats](https://leetcode-stats.vercel.app/api?username=YixingChen&theme=Dark)](https://github.com/JeremyTsaii/leetcode-stats)